Starting and leaving a job

 Your employment contract is with the labour-hire agency, not the construction company, so the agency is legally your employer.
 But even so, while you’re hired out you’ll be working under the immediate supervision of the other business, the agency’s client.

-If something goes wrong while you’re working for the other firm, the law says that you can take a personal grievance against them even though technically they’re not your employer (because the agency is your employer).
+If something goes wrong while you’re working for the other business, the law says that you can take a personal grievance against them even though technically they’re not your employer (because the labour-hire agency is your employer).

 Who’s who: “Controlling third parties”